- What are applied and practicing anthropology?

 If data collection and/or data analysis is part of the intervention, then it must be explained and justified, just as it would in the case of a thesis.
 Remember that conducting a project is not enough.
 You must document the intervention and your role in it to prepare the project report.

 - This section should include all the activities required to complete your thesis or project.
-There are different ways to structure this, but you must provide a month-by-month calendar by which you can determine the sequence of activities, their interdependencies, and when it is reasonable for you to graduate.
+There are different ways to structure this, but you must provide a month-by-month calendar (table or bullet list) by which you can determine the sequence of activities, their interdependencies, and when it is reasonable for you to graduate.
 Remember to include sufficient time for writing and revising the thesis or report.
-You should meet with your committee chair to discuss reasonable expectations for turn around time on drafts.
+You should meet with your faculty to discuss reasonable expectations for turn aroundtime on drafts.
 Remember that the faculty may not be available to read your work during summers.

-- If applicable, the student must complete a request for approval of research with human subjects and have it approved by the campus Institutional Review Board (IRB).
-Students are advised to begin by familiarizing themselves with SJSU IRB requirements (see the Graduate Studies & Research website) and discussing their research or intervention with their committee members as early as possible.
-A completed IRB proposal should be attached as the final section of the proposal.
+- Students are advised to begin by familiarizing themselves with SJSU IRB requirements and discussing their research or intervention with their committee members as early as possible.

 How do I form a graduate committee?